2021 Michigan Wolverines football team: At Wisconsin

 On the opening drive of the second half, Michigan held Wisconsin to a three-and-out and knocked Mertz out of the game with a sack by Josh Ross and Daxton Hill.
 Michigan then drove 59 yards in a five-minute drive capped by a one-yard touchdown run by J. J. McCarthy.
-At the start of the fourth quarter, David Ojabo sacked Wisconsin's backup quarterback Chase Wolf and forced a fumble that was recovered by Christopher Hinton Jr. at the Badgers' 38-yard line.
+At the start of the fourth quarter, David Ojabo sacked Wisconsin's backup quarterback Chase Wolf and forced a fumble that was recovered by Christopherhinton Hinton at the Badgers' 38-yard line.
 Moody kicked a 48-yard field goal.
 On the next play from scrimmage, Daxton Hill intercepted a Chase Wolf pass and Michigan took over at the Wisconsin 35-yard line.
-From there, Cade McNamara completed passes to Erick All for 19 yards and to Cornelius Jackson for 13 yards and a touchdown.
+From there, Cade McNamara completed passes to Erick All for 19 yards and to Cornelius Johnson for 13 yards and a touchdown.
 The Wolverines added a two-point conversion on a pass from McNamara to Johnson.
 On Michigan's next possession, J. J. McCarthy threw a 56-yard touchdown pass to Daylen Baldwin with 5:07 remaining in the game.
 With 1:37 remaining in the game, Michigan's third-string quarterback Alan Bowman was intercepted, and Wisconsin took over at the Wolverines' 43-yard line.
 Chase Wolf threw a touchdown pass to Clay Cundiff with 0:32 remaining.

 Michigan was limited to 112 rushing yards in the game.
 McNamara and McCarthy combined for 253 passing yards and three touchdowns.
 On defense, the Wolverines held the Badgers to 42 rushing yards and 167 passing yards.
 The defense also tallied a season-high six sacks, including two-and-a-half sacks for David Ojabo.
 During Wisconsin's Jump Around between the third and fourth quarters, Michigan players flooded onto the field, dancing and waving towels.